-Several members of Congress publicly stated that this was clearly an oversight, and that IHS should not have been held to the full sequester.83 Nevertheless, IHS, Tribal, and Urban Indian (I/T/U) programs were left with an impossible choice - either deny services or subsidize the federal trust obligation.
-In fact, many facilities did close their doors for several days per month due to lack of funding, and others were forced to only deliver PRC for Priority I, emergent or acutely urgent care services.
+Several members of Congress publicly stated that the 2011 sequestration was clearly an oversight, and that IHS should not have been held to the full sequester.
+Nevertheless, the I/T/U programs were left with an impossible choice - either deny/reduce services or subsidize the federal trust obligation.
+In fact, many facilities did close their doors for several days per month due to lack of funding, and others were forced to only deliver PRC for Priority I, essential services.
 The IHS is one of only four federally funded services providing direct patient care; however, it was the only one of the four not exempted from the full amount of sequestration.
 This oversight, which created an unsafe hardship for Indian patients seeking care, must be permanently corrected.
-Tribal Nations are requesting Congress and the Administration to amend prior statute or implement further legislation that will permanently and completely protect the IHS from sequestration.
-Any attempts to reduce the national budget or deficit should hold IHS programs and services harmless.
+Tribal Nations are requesting Congress and the administration to amend prior statute or implement further legislation that will permanently and completely protect the IHS from sequestration.
+Any attempts to reduce the national budget or deficit must hold IHS programs and services harmless.
+All federal funding for I/T/U programs and services - especially funding for IHS which is charged with carrying out the trust obligation - is part of the US's trust and treaty obligations, and thus this funding is legally mandated.